lliu1871/mp-est/README.md

 3. The program can convert short branches (<1e-06) to polytomies in the gene trees.

+4. The program can calculate triplet distances among gene trees

+5. The program can calculate quartet distances among gene trees

+6. The program outputs the species tree gene tree concordance scores for each internal node of the MP-EST tree.

 ## Compile from source code
 To compile the program from source code, type make and hit return under the directory src.